inkandfeet/inkdb/README.md

 ## Data flow and security

+### Open Questions

+- Do we need to even do pub/private pairs?
+We only have one real party who needs access, symmetric encryption might be a better fit.
+- Is it worth bothering to use the server's key pair to verify, since we implicitly trust SSL?
+Protection against heartbleed-type attacks, sure.
+But worth the cost?

+### Data flow

 Given:
-1. The server has a public/private key pair.
+- The server has a secure public/private key pair.
-2. The client is given the server's public key on page load.
+- The client is passed the server's public key via SSL

 Account Creation:
 1. Create account on server for user from username/pass
 2. Generate pub/priv pair for user on server.
-Encrypt with server's public key, store in db.
+Encrypt with server's private key, store in db.
 3. Return pub/priv via SSL.
+Verify using server's public key (needed since we trust SSL?).
 4. Store pub/priv in browser local storage

+Using a second device/logging in:
+1. Authenticate with the server over SSL.
+2. Recieve pub/priv pair via SSL and session token
+3. Follow 1-5 above.

 Data access/reads and writes:
 1. Access user data on data store at /publickey